UnstableDesign/AdaCAD/docs/reference/operations/rectangle.md

 tags: [cloth]
 ---
 # rectangle
-![file](./img/rectangle.png)

-## Description
 Generates an unfilled rectangle of the size defined by the parameters.
 If given an input, the rectangle fills with the input.

+![file](./img/rectangle.png)

 ## Parameters
 - `ends`: the number of ends in the structure